braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/linking.md

 ### Linking handling customization

-The `ABKURLDelegate` protocol can be used to customize the handling of URLs such as deep links, web URLs, and Universal Links.
+The `ABKURLDelegate` protocol can be used to customize the handling of URLs such as deep links, web URLs, and universal links.
 To set the delegate during Braze initialization, pass a delegate object to the `ABKURLDelegateKey` in the `appboyOptions` of [`startWithApiKey:inApplication:withAppboyOptions:`][22].
 Braze will then call your delegate's implementation of `handleAppboyURL:fromChannel:withExtras:` before handling any URIs.

 #### Integration example: ABKURLDelegate